KGConf/open-kg-curriculum/curriculum/modules/What_is_a_Knowledge_Graph/What_is_a_Knowledge_Graph.md

 ## Content

 ### Definition
 A knowledge graph is a type of graphical representation of the connections between real-world objects or abstract concepts.
-The graph structure is stems from graph theory in mathematics.
+The graph structure stems from graph theory in mathematics.
 These connections form a conceptualization of the world in a particular domain.

 The basic unit of the information contained in a knowledge graph is a fact.
 The “facts” are stored as triplets, which are made up of 2 nodes and an edge that connects them.
 There is more than one way to describe the 3 elements of a triplet [1]:
 - Real-world objects: <head, relation, tail>